Barry Dennen

-Barry Dennen (February 22, 1938 – September 26, 2017) was an American actor, singer, and writer.
-He played Pontius Pilate on the original recording and later in the film of Jesus Christ Superstar.
+Barry Dennen (February 22, 1938 – September 26, 2017) was an American actor and writer.
+He is best known for playing Pontius Pilate on the original 1970 recording of Jesus Christ Superstar as well as the subsequent 1971 stage musical and 1973 film adaptation.

 Life and career

-Dennen was born in Chicago, Illinois in February 22, 1938.
-His brother is Lyle Dennen.
+Barry Dennen was born in Chicago, Illinois, on February 22, 1938.

-In New York City from 1960 to 1961, he had a relationship with Barbra Streisand.
+In New York City from 1960 to 1961, he had a platonic relationship with Barbra Streisand.
 They lived together for a year, during which time he helped her develop the nightclub act that began her successful career as a singer and actress.

-He moved to London for 15 years and in 1968 landed the starring role of the master of ceremonies in the London version of Cabaret.
+He moved to London for 15 years and in 1968 landed the starring role of the master of ceremonies in the London West End version of Cabaret.
 In 1970, he played Pontius Pilate on the album of Jesus Christ Superstar, and he played the same role in the Broadway production (1971).
 In the same year, he played Mendel in Norman Jewison's film of Fiddler on the Roof.
 According to Dennen's website, he suggested to Jewison that he direct a film version of Jesus Christ Superstar.
 Jewison did so, and Dennen played Pilate again (1973).

-Dennen also played a variety of small parts on American television shows including: Batman, Wonder Woman, Galtar and the Golden Lance, Tales from the Darkside and Justice League: Throne of Atlantis, and films, such as Madhouse (1974), Brannigan (1975), The Kentucky Fried Movie (1977), The Shining (1980), Ragtime (1981), Trading Places (1983), Superman III (1983), Twin Sitters (1994) and Titanic (1997).
+Dennen also played a variety of small parts on American television shows including: Batman; Wonder Woman (where he portrayed a clone of Adolf Hitler); Galtar and the Golden Lance; Tales from the Darkside and Justice League: Throne of Atlantis; and films, such as Madhouse (1974); Brannigan (1975); The Kentucky Fried Movie (1977); The Shining (1980); Ragtime (1981); Trading Places (1983); Superman III (1983); Twin Sitters (1994) and Titanic (1997).
 He also played auto dealer Irwin Lapsey in Shock Treatment (1981).
 In 1982, Dennen played the role of Buddy in the TV adaptation of Beau Geste.